-Voyageurs Expeditionary School is welcoming, encouraging, and provides a sense of community.
+Voyageurs Expeditionary School is a welcoming and encouraging learning community.

-- Welcoming We greet our visitors, students and fellow staff with acceptance, courtesy, friendliness, inclusivity and a smile - Community- We strive to create a sense of belonging and unity between all stakeholders of our school. - Encouraging All VES stakeholders' voices are heard and respected.
+- Welcoming We greet our visitors, students and fellow staff with acceptance, courtesy, friendliness, inclusivity and a smile. - Community- We strive to create a sense of belonging and unity between all stakeholders of our school. - Encouraging All VES stakeholders' voices are heard and respected.
 We strive to instill hope for the future, risk taking, and growth through failure.